medfordengineering/mrchristysengineering/_posts/card-craft-repair/2024-12-16-card-craft-repair.md

 ![tools](./toolsofthetrade.jpg)

-In addition, I have a good supply of Canford 110lb paper which I used to be able to buy locally, but unfortunately, now must purchase on line.
+In addition, I have a good supply of Canford 110lb paper which I used to be able to buy locally.
+Unfortunately, I cannot even find it online so I have ordered some Colorplan paper in 100lb and 130lb.
+Colorplan is owned by GF Smith and you can check out their line [here](https://www.gfsmith.com/our-papers/colorplan).

 ![paper](./canfordpaper.jpg)

 ## Step Two

 The next step is to trace the outlines of all of the parts of the original design.
-Again, the initial versions were all done freehand so I am just coping the freehand versions.
+Again, the initial versions were all done freehand, so I am just copying the freehand versions.
 Even straigh lines are done freehand.
 This gives all of the letters a consistent look.

 ![cutouts](./cutoutses.jpg)